westonbelk/gnu-presentation/slides.md

 ## Questions?

-The source code for this presentation can be found at https://github.com/westonbelk/gnu_presentation
+This presentation can be found online at https://github.com/westonbelk/gnu_presentation

 It is licensed under the Creative Commons Attribution 4.0 International Public License